TionAPI/HA-tion/README.md

-# Custom integration for Tion S3 breezer for Home Assistant
+# Custom integration for Tion S3 and Lite breezers for Home Assistant
 This custom integration will allow your Home assistant to control:
 * fan speed
 * target heater temp